jayanth920/CoutchWatch/README.md

 #### PostMVP
 - Slideshow in the main page.
-- Hovering over movies sjould give a brief info about it.
+- Hovering over movies should give a brief info about it.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.